JetBrains/kotlin-native/samples/symbolication/README.md

-# Backtrace symbolization tool
+# Backtrace symbolication tool

-Produces more verbose backtrace symbolification with file name and line number.
+Produces more verbose backtrace symbolication with file name and line number.
-Only works on debug .dSYM binaries.
+Only works on debug .dSYM binaries on macOS at the moment.